 Is Vietnam expensive for Western tourists?

-No — Vietnam is excellent value.
-A comfortable guesthouse runs $15–30/night, a pho breakfast $1.50–2.50, a Grab car trip $1.50–4.
-Budget travellers can live very well for $30–40/day.
-Mid-range travellers spending $80–120/day enjoy boutique hotels, excellent restaurants, and cooking classes.
-Vietnam's quality-to-price ratio is among the best in Asia.
+Vietnam remains excellent value.
+A comfortable guesthouse runs $15–30/night, a bowl of pho $1.50–2.50, a Grab car across town $1.50–4.
+Budget travellers can live very well for $30–40/day; mid-range travellers spending $80–120/day enjoy boutique hotels, cooking classes, and excellent restaurants.
+The exception is peak-season Ha Long Bay cruises and resort hotels in Phu Quoc, which have caught up with international pricing.

 Book a pre-arranged transfer in Vietnam